 - Once crispy, remove the bacon from the skillet and place it on a paper towel-lined plate.

 - Drain off all but 1 tablespoon of the bacon grease from the skillet.

 - Add the broccoli, asparagus, and onions to the skillet and saute until the vegetables are just becoming crisp-tender.

 - In a mixing bowl, mix together the eggs, cheese, cream, and spices until well combined.

-- Pour the egg mixture over vegetables, right into the skillet.
+- Pour the egg mixture over the vegetables, right into the skillet.

-Frittatas are fabulous for entertaining as they taste delicious warm, cold, and room temperature.
-This Frittata is also safe to leave at room temperature for up to 2 hours--another reason this vegetable frittata makes a great option to entertain with.
+Frittatas are fabulous for entertaining as they taste delicious warm, cold, and at room temperature.
+This Frittata is also safe to leave at room temperature for up to 2 hours, yet another reason this vegetable frittata makes a great option to entertain with.

 More Brunch Recipes

 - Easy Hashbrown Breakfast Casserole

 - Breakfast Sliders